Guest post by Katie Sanakai for 30 Day Singer and Guitar Tricks

 Is falsetto actually singing?

-Falsetto is widely used in modern music, by both male and female singers alike to achieve their desired sound.
+Falsetto is widely used in modern music by both male and female singers alike to achieve their desired sound.

-Why is falsetto not allowed?
+When is falsetto not allowed?

 What is the difference between head voice and falsetto?